AgamMakkar21/Pasta/README.md

 ## What is Pasta?

 In its bear minimum pasta is a dough made with 00 flour, salt, olive oli, and eggs.
 However, it is much more than that.
 It is a way to connect to people who are thousands of miles away from us.
 It is a way for us to show people love and appreciation.
-Making pasta takes time and energy, but once doen right anyone who twirls the strand on noodle on a fork and puts them in their mout will love you forever.
+Making pasta takes time and energy, but once done right it can be the best thing ever.

 ### How to make fresh pasta